Sorrymate's Guide on What To Do in the Event of a Motorcycle Accident

 If you have a pilly on your motorcycle, and they have gone into shock, simply follow the above with them.

-We know that it is extremely stressful to see your pride and joy get smashed up, however, try to remember that you are safe and that your motorcycle can be repaired.
+We know that it is extremely stressful to see your pride and joy get smashed up, however, try to remember that you are safe and that your motorbike can be repaired.

 When to phone the police